 - Meguiar’s 105 and Meguiar’s 205

 - Meguiar’s Microfiber Cutting Pads – $10-20 @ Amazon.
-Cuts quicker then foam, and better to use on tougher clear coats (VW, Audi).
+Cuts quicker than foam, and better to use on tougher clear coats (VW, Audi).
 Heats up quickly though.

 - Lake Country Pads – Polishing, finishing polish, & LSP – prices vary.
-I like the CSS pads.
+We recommend the CSS pads.
 You need at least 3 of each step – polishing, finishing polish, and LSP (last step product).

 Waxes and Sealants: